 - The restoration can be made translucent or opaque to blend with your natural teeth.

 - When a back tooth needs to be restored, you might receive a monolithic zirconia crown, which is cast as a single unit.
 Although it won’t be made of layers of porcelain, it will still look natural.

 - When used on front teeth, zirconia is usually cut back so a layer of porcelain can be baked on the surface to reflect the color and translucence of your natural teeth.

 e.max crowns are made of lithium disilicate, a glass-ceramic that has excellent aesthetics and high strength.
 The crowns will match your natural tooth color, translucence, and gloss.

 Request a Consultation

-Dr. Saleh and Dr. Shaer have advanced training in cosmetic dentistry.
-Whenever possible, they will preserve and restore your natural teeth.
+Our team has undergone advanced training in cosmetic dentistry.
+Whenever possible, we will preserve and restore your natural teeth.
 If you have damaged or badly decayed teeth, you can learn about the options for protecting and restoring them and what you can expect from each option.

 Call us to schedule a consultation, or book an appointment online.